netbrick/jenv/README.md

 ### Repeatable Development Environments with jenv
 You can clone your jenv between multi hosts.

-* clone your local jenv to remote host: jenv clone user@remote-host
+* clone your local jenv to remote host: `jenv clone user@remote-host`
-* clone your local candidate to remote host:  jenv clone candidate version user@remote-host
+* clone your local candidate to remote host:  `jenv clone candidate version user@remote-host`
-* clone candidate from remote host: jenv clone user@remote-host canidate version
+* clone candidate from remote host: `jenv clone user@remote-host canidate version`

 ## Other Commands

-  * uninstall: Uninstall the candidate with the version, such as jenv uninstall maven 3.0.4
+  * uninstall: Uninstall the candidate with the version, such as `jenv uninstall maven 3.0.4`
-  * reinstall: Reinstall the candidate with the version, such as jenv reinstall maven 3.0.5
+  * reinstall: Reinstall the candidate with the version, such as `jenv reinstall maven 3.0.5`
-  * use: Use the candidate with the version, such as jenv use maven 3.0.4
+  * use: Use the candidate with the version, such as `jenv use maven 3.0.4`
   * which: Which version for candidate
   * pause: Pause candidate usage
-  * exe: Execute script under candidate, such as "jenv execute tomcat startup.sh" or "jenv execute tomee startup.sh"
+  * exe: Execute script under candidate, such as `jenv execute tomcat startup.sh` or `jenv execute tomee startup.sh`
-  * default: Make the version as default, such as jenv default maven 3.0.4
+  * default: Make the version as default, such as `jenv default maven 3.0.4`
-  * cd: Change directory to candidate install directory, such as jenv cd groovy
+  * cd: Change directory to candidate install directory, such as `jenv cd groovy`
   * show: Display candidate's detail information
   * requirements: Display jenv requirements